 TGbe editor: Please update the 8th paragraph (including the splitting) in this subclause as shown below:

-[4083]An AP affiliated with an AP MLD shall include the Multi-Link Traffic element (see 9.4.2.315 (Multi-Link Traffic element)) in a Beacon frame it transmits if at least one of the associated non-AP MLD has successfully negotiated a TID-to-link mapping (see 35.3.6.1.3 (Negotiation of TID-to-link mapping)) with the AP MLD and the AP MLD has buffered BU(s) for the non-AP MLD.
+[4083]An AP affiliated with an AP MLD that is not in a multiple BSSID set shall include the Multi-Link Traffic element (see 9.4.2.315 (Multi-Link Traffic element)) in a Beacon frame it transmits if at least one of the associated non-AP MLD has successfully negotiated a TID-to-link mapping (see 35.3.6.1.3 (Negotiation of TID-to-link mapping)) with the AP MLD and the AP MLD has buffered BU(s) for the non-AP MLD.

+[4083]An AP corresponding to the transmitted BSSID in a multiple BSSID set shall include the Multi-Link Traffic element in a Beacon frame it transmits if at least one non-AP MLD, which is associated with any AP MLD that has an affiliated AP belonging to the same multiple BSSID, has successfully negotiated a TID-to-link mapping with its associated AP MLD and that AP MLD has buffered BU(s) for the non-AP MLD.

+NOTE – When the Multi-Link Traffic element is included in a Beacon frame transmitted by an AP corresponding to a transmitted BSSID in a multiple BSSID set, the Bitmap Size subfield is set to a value that indicates the largest number of links amongst the AP MLDs with which the APs belonging to the multiple BSSID set are affiliated with and have buffered traffic for at least one of their associated non-AP MLDs.

-[4083][4083]The Multi-Link Traffic element includes Per-Link Traffic Indication Bitmap subfield(s) that corresponds to the AID(s) of the non-AP MLD(s), starting from the bit number k of the traffic indication virtual bitmap, in the Per-Link Traffic Indication Bitmap List field.
+[4083]The Multi-Link Traffic element includes Per-Link Traffic Indication Bitmap subfield(s) that corresponds to the AID(s) of the non-AP MLD(s), starting from the bit position k of the Partial Virtual Bitmap field of the TIM element, in the Per-Link Traffic Indication Bitmap List field.
 The AID Offset subfield of the Multi-Link Traffic Control field of the Multi-Link Traffic element contains the value k.
 The order of the Per-Link Traffic Indication Bitmap subfield(s) follows the order of the bits that are set to 1 in the Partial Virtual Bitmap subfield of the TIM element that corresponds to the AID(s) of the non-AP MLD(s).

 [4083]If a non-AP MLD has successfully negotiated a TID-to-link mapping with an AP MLD with a nondefault mapping, the bit position i of the Per-Link Traffic Indication Bitmap subfield that corresponds to the link with the link ID equals to i on which a STA of the non-AP MLD is operating shall be set to 1 if the AP MLD has buffered BU(s) with TID(s) that are mapped to that link or MMPDU(s) for that non-AP MLD, otherwise the bit shall be set to 0.

 [4083]If a non-AP MLD is in the default mapping mode (see 35.3.6.1.2 (Default mapping mode)), the bit position i of the Per-Link Traffic Indication Bitmap subfield that corresponds to the link with the link ID equal to i on which a STA affiliated with the non-AP MLD is operating may be set to 1 to indicate to the non-AP MLD a link on which buffered BU(s) should be retrieved.

 [4083]An example of the construction of the Multi-Link Traffic element is shown in Figure 35-11 (Example of Multi-Link Traffic element construction).